 Drag or copy to fill your formula down the column

 Now, you can proceed with your data cleaning.
-You could start by tackling those rows with low numbers in your count “not blanks” column.
+You could start by tackling those rows with low numbers in your count not blanks column.
+Now you know how to delete blank rows in Excel!

 We hope these methods help you as you clean your data!
 Please let us know if there are other topics or data cleaning problems you would like us to tackle by emailing email@example.com